Timeline of the Syrian civil war (2022): December

 On the same day, 2 Syrian soldiers were wounded after an Israeli airstrike on an alleged Hezbollah position near Damascus.

 The SOHR reported that the recent increase of attacks by HTS on the Idlib frontline was due to potential talks between Turkey, Russia and Syria and that HTS was launching a campaign of attacks as a way of rejecting any deal made on the 'de-escalation zone' in Idlib.

 On 22 December, as part of HTS's new Idlib campaign, 7 Syrian soldiers and 3 HTS fighters were killed in clashes on the Idlib frontline.

 On 25 December, 6 fighters of the National Front for Liberation were killed after Syrian army and Kurdish forces advanced on the village of Burj Haider in the Afrin countryside, capturing some positions from the militants.

 On the same day, ISIS released a video showing a gun execution of 2 captured Syrian army soldiers in the Al-Rasafah desert region south of Raqqa.

-On 26 December, at least 6 SDF fighters and an ISIS suicide bomber were killed in an attack on an SDF security centre in the former ISIS capital, Raqqa.
+On 26 December, SDF spokesman Sianand Ali said, five men, two of whom were wearing explosive belts, attacked several SDF facilities in Raqqa.
+They clashed with SDF checkpoints outside of an area that contains the SDF's Internal Security Forces headquarters, anti-terrorism units, and around 200 ISIS prisoners.
+During the clashes, one of the suicide bombers exploded, killing six people.
+Of the six killed, three were SDF soldiers, and the other three were Asayish policemen.
+SDF commander Mazloum Abdi reported that there were an unspecified number of wounded, although it was later revealed ten were injured.
+Following the attack, ISIS claimed responsibility.
+The group stated the attack was in retribution for women at al-Hol camp.

 Later that day, 3 Pro-Assad fighters were killed and 5 others were wounded by insurgents in an attack on a military post in the village of Al-Naimah, Daraa.

 On 29 December, 3 Syrian National Army fighters were killed by in a heat-seeking ATGM fired by Syrian Army forces on the Mare' frontline, north of Aleppo.
+Later that day, the SDF announced that they were launching an offensive against ISIS, called Operation al-Jazeera Thunderbolt.
+US forces would also be involved in coordinating the offensive.
+ISIS also conducted attacks afterwards in the Deir ez-Zor area, and the SDF also claimed to have countered some of these attacks.

 On the same day, at least 12 civilian oil workers were killed after ISIS militants detonated an IED targeting and destroying a bus of workers in the al-Taim oilfield in the Deir ez-Zor desert.

 Furthermore, as part of increasing Islamic State attacks in the Syrian desert, 5 Syrian soldiers and a NDF militiaman were killed after Islamic State operatives raided a Syrian military position in the desert near Palmyra.

 On 30 December, 4 Pro-Assad militiamen were killed by a landmine explosion, likely planted by ISIS militants, during combing operations in the Al-Rasafah desert south of Raqqa.

 At least 7 ISIS militants were killed in Russian airstrikes in December 2022.